What is central retinal artery occlusion?

 What are the symptoms of central retinal artery occlusion?

-The signs of CRAO are easy to spot.
-They are:
+The symptoms of CRAO are:

-The symptoms of CRAO may look like other medical problems.
+other health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is central retinal artery occlusion diagnosed?

-This can be done with a blood test called a complete blood count, as well as other tests.
+This can be done with a blood test called a complete blood count, as well as other

-other checks of your heart and blood vessel health to see if you have problems elsewhere.
-These health problems may be related.
+other checks of your heart and blood vessel health to see if you have problems in other

 How is central retinal artery occlusion treated?

 Treatment will depend on your symptoms, age, and general health.
 It

 will also depend on how severe the condition is.